iLib-js/ilib-webpack-loader/README.md

    locale data files so that they can be included into the webpack bundle.
 Make sure this directory is outside of your bundle output path.

+1. If you are using webpack 4 or later, then use optimization.splitChunks to split ilib chunks automatically.
-1. Put ilib into its own vendor bundle:
+   If you are using webpack 3 or earlier, put ilib into its own vendor bundle:

    ```javascript
    module.exports = [{